*The following story is based on actual events*

 “Ha, you’re freaking hilarious today.”
 I stepped outside and found myself on an empty veranda.

-The sound of something dragging broke the silence behind me.
+The sound of something being dragged broke the silence behind me.
 I darted into the house.

 Something struck the plastic over the window and I spun in fright.
 There, silhouetted against the light of the evening sun: a hand with fingers pressing, straining to get in.